PucklaJ/JohnnyEngine/README.md

   2.1 Add the libraries to the project <br>
 3. It should compile and link <br>

+## Documentation

+[Here](https://pucklamotzer09.github.io/JohnnyEngine/docs) you can find a doxygen generated documentation

 ## Future Plans

 + **Water**